reggietorres/ASMARA/CONTRIBUTING.md

 2. **Create a Branch**: Create a new branch for your feature or bug fix.
 Use a descriptive name that reflects the purpose of your changes.

 3. **Make Changes**: Make your changes to the codebase.
-Ensure that your modifications adhere to the project's coding standards and guidelines.
+Ensure that your modifications adhere to the project's guidelines.

 4. **Test Your Changes**: Before submitting a pull request, test your changes locally to ensure they function as expected.
-If applicable, write tests to cover your code changes.

 5. **Commit Your Changes**: Commit your changes with clear and concise commit messages.
 Include details about what you have changed and why, Include in-depth documentation on changes both in the commits and in the pull requests, including any relevant context or reasoning.